Friday – Sunday; September 11th – 13th, 2015

 Please, no dogs allowed at this event, thank you.

-If you’d like to participate in the reenactment download the 37th Autumn Muster Invitation for the 2014 Muster in the Mountains.
+If you’d like to participate in the reenactment download the 38th Annual Muster in the Mountains Registration Form, for the 2015 Muster in the Mountains.

 See the 2013 reenactment!